UVicNotes/CSC-106/Notes/index.md

 ## Textbook

-There is no textbook required for this course.
+There is no textbook required for this course, but the recommended textbook is:

-The recommended text is:

 * Invitation to Computer Science (7th edition) by G. Michael Schneider and Judith L. Gersting, Cengage Learning.